AlibabaPAI/llumnix/README.md

   - **Reduced time-between-tokens** (TBT) and preemption stalls with better load balancing
 - *High throughput*
   - Integration with state-of-the-art inference engines
-  - Support for techniques like prefill-decoding disaggregation
+  - Support for techniques like prefill-decode disaggregation

 Llumnix achieves this with:

 - Dynamic, fine-grained, KV-cache-aware scheduling
 - Continuous **rescheduling** across instances
   - Enabled by a KV cache migration mechanism with near-zero overhead
-  - Exploited for continuous load balancing, de-fragmentation, and prefill-decoding disaggregation
+  - Exploited for continuous load balancing, de-fragmentation, and prefill-decode disaggregation

 Llumnix is easy to use with: